What's New With Nebula Logger

 3. Improved Tagging System

-One of the oldest (and one of my own favorite) features of Nebula Logger is being able to tag LogEntry__c records.
-Originally released in v0.9.0-beta, the tagging system has historically used the standard objects Topic and TopicAssignment for dynamically labeling each LogEntry__c.
-This has worked well overall — but using Salesforce Topics does have some limitations:
+One of the oldest (and one of my own favorite) features of Nebula Logger is being able to tag LogEntry__c

-• Custom fields cannot be added to Topic or TopicAssignment objects
+- Custom fields cannot be added to

-• The underlying code in Nebula Logger does not work (for whatever reason) when using a managed package, making the feature effectively unusable
+records is very limited - The underlying code in Nebula Logger does not work (for whatever reason) when using a managed package, making the feature effectively unusable

 To overcome some of these limitations, and to add some new tagging functionality, v4.6.0 introduced new custom objects to provide a better tagging system out of the box:

-• LoggerTag__c — this represents your actual tag, such as “my important tag”
+— this represents your actual tag, such as “my important tag”LogEntryTag__c

-These new custom objects are now used as the default tagging system — for orgs using the unlocked package, you can still revert to using Salesforce Topics if you prefer, using the custom metadata type LoggerParameter__mdt.UseTopicsForTags.
+These new custom objects are now used as the default tagging system — for orgs using the unlocked package, you can still revert to using Salesforce Topics if you prefer, using the custom metadata type LoggerParameter__mdt.UseTopicsForTags

-In addition, this release also included a new custom metadata type called LogEntryTagRule__mdt — this allows you to define rules that automatically append additional tags to any LogEntry__c records that meet criteria that you specify.
+— this allows you to define rules that automatically append additional tags to any LogEntry__c

 4. Reintroduced Logger for Lightning components (LWC & Aura)

 Originally released in v0.12.0-beta, Nebula Logger had the ability to log via aura components.
 Since Salesforce was shifting focus from aura components to lightning web components (lwc), I had removed the original approach altogether, with plans to eventually re-add the functionality using lightning web components (lwc).
-As of v4.6.4, a new lwc (cleverly called logger) has been added to reintroduce the ability to log from both lwc & aura components.
+As of v4.6.4, a new lwc (cleverly called logger

-To add Nebula Logger to your own lightning web component, first embed logger into your component’s markup:
+To add Nebula Logger to your own lightning web component, first embed logger

 <template>